 You may have been one of those kids who used to muster up the courage to knock on the door of the creepy, rumored-to-be-haunted house in your neighborhood every Hallowen.
 Now it’s time to take it to the next level.
-Plenty of houses and hotels around the world claim to have supernatural happenings, but these seven are some of the absolute spine-tingling.
+Plenty of houses and haunted hotels around the world claim to have supernatural happenings, but these seven are some of the most absolute spine-tingling real haunted houses.
 While not all of these houses are open to the public, many are open to even stay the night.
 Just be prepared for some uninvited guests.

 1. Woodchester Mansion — Gloucestershire, England

 Abandoned by the last of various groups of builders in the mid-1860s, the Woodchester Mansion remains unfinished to this day.
 Inside the gargoyle-clad building you’ll find — amongst the strewn-about tools of Victorian-era workers — a dwarf-like ghost in the cellar, the see-through spirit of a little girl who runs up and down the stairs, and way too many bats for this place to not be haunted.

 As can be expected, the mansion’s chapel experiences the most fear-inducing activity.
 Aside from the scent of recently extinguished candles that occasionally wafts through the building and the concerned apparition under the stained-glass windows, be wary of flying stones and other bits of rock that tend to be thrown across the room here.

 2. Longfellow’s Wayside Inn — Sudbury, Massachusetts, US

 The oldest continually operating inn in the United States, Longfellow’s Wayside Inn also houses the nation’s oldest cougar.
 Jerusha Howe, sister of one of the original owners of the Inn, continues to make her presence known in her old home, especially to men who opt to stay the night in her former bedroom.